MerosCrypto/Meros/docs/Protocol/Merit.md

 When a new BlockHeader is received, it's tested for validity.
 The BlockHeader is valid if:

-- nonce must be equivalent to the current Blockchain height.
+- version is 0.
 - last must be equivalent to the hash of the current tail Block.
+- miner is a valid BLS Public Key.
 - time must be greater than the current Block’s time.
-- time must be less than 20 minutes into the future.
+- time must be less than 2 minutes into the future.
 - hash must beat the current difficulty.

 If the BlockHeader is valid, full nodes sync the rest of the Block via a `BlockBodyRequest`.

-`BlockHeader` has a message length of 204 bytes; the 4-byte nonce, 48-byte last hash, 96-byte aggregate signature, 48-byte miners Merkle tree hash, 4-byte time, and 4-byte proof.
+`BlockHeader` has a message length of either 161 or 205 bytes; the 4-byte version, 48-byte last hash, 48-byte contents hash, 48-byte verifiers hash, 1 byte of if the miner is new, 4-byte miner nickname if the last byte is 0 or 48-byte miner BLS Public Key if the last byte is 1, 4-byte time, and 4-byte proof.

 ### BlockBody

 When a new BlockBody is received, a full Block can be formed using the BlockHeader.
 The Block is valid if:

-- If the Block has no records, the BlockHeader has a zeroed aggregate signaure.
+- The header is valid.
+- contents is the result of a properly constructed Merkle tree according to the data in the Block.
+- verifiers is the result of a properly constructed Merkle tree according to the data in the Block.
+- Every Transaction is unique.
+- Every Transaction has all inputs mentioned in a previous Block or the same Block.
+- Every Transaction has a Verification Packet.
+- Every Element is valid and doesn't cause a MeritRemoval.
+- Only new Elements are archived.
+- If a Merit Holder has a Merit Removal archived, that is their only Element archived in the Block.
-- If the Block has records, the BlockHeader has an aggregate signature created by the following algorithm:
+- The aggregate signature is formed with the following algorithm:

 ```
 List[BLSSignature] signatures
-for r in records:
+for tx in transactions:
+    signatures.add(packets[tx])
-	for n in previousRecordNonce[r.key] + 1 .. r.nonce:
+for elem in elements:
-        signatures.add(consenus[r.key][n].signature)
+    signatures.add(element.signature)
+signatures.add(
+    miner.sign(
+        Argon2d(
+            iterations = 1,
+            memory = 65536,
+            parallelism = 1
-    previousRecordNonce[r.key] = r.nonce
+            data = header.serializeWithoutProof(),
+            salt = proof left padded to be 8 bytes long
+        )
+    )
+)
 BLSSignature aggregate = signatures.aggregate()
 ```

-- Every record has an unique key.
-- Every record has a nonce higher than the previous record for the same key.
-- Every record has a Merkle tree hash equivalent to the Merkle tree hash for the mentioned key at the mentioned nonce (as described in the Consensus documentation).
-- No record archives Verifications which would cause a MeritRemoval.
-- If the record archives a MeritRemoval, it only archives the MeritRemoval.
-- Every Transaction verified in Verifications archived in this Block has all inputs mentioned in a past Block or in this Block.
-- Every miner has an unique and valid key.
-- Every miner has at least 1 Merit.
-- The total of every miner’s amount equals 100.
-- If there is only one miner, the BlockHeader’s miners is equivalent to the Blake2b-384 hash of the serialized miner (48-byte BLS Public Key and 1-byte amount).
-- If there are multiple miners, the BlockHeader’s miners is equivalent to the Merkle tree hash of a Blake2b-384 Merkle tree where each leaf is the Blake2b-384 hash of a serialized miner.

 If the Block is valid, it's added, triggering two events.
 The first event is the emission of newly-minted Meros and the second event is the emission of newly-mined Merit.

 On Block addition, a new Epoch is created.
 Epochs keep track of who verified a Transaction.
-Every Transaction that is first verified in that Block is added to the new Epoch, along with the list of Merit Holders who verified it.
-If the Transaction wasn’t first verified in that Block, it’s added to the Epoch of the Block in which it was verified, as long as it has not yet been finalized.
+Every Transaction that is first verified in that Block is added to the new Epoch as long as it doesn't compete with another Transaction in Epochs.
+If it does, it's added to the same Epoch as the Transaction it competes with.
+Every Transaction in Epochs is updated with the list of Merit Holders who verified it.
 The new Epoch is added to a list of the past 5 Epochs, and the oldest Epoch is removed.
 This oldest Epoch has all of its Transactions which weren't verified by the majority of the live Merit removed, and is then used to calculate rewards.

 In the process of calculating rewards, first every Merit Holder is assigned a score via the following code: